minego/phnx/README_DC.txt

 Modified item-no-avatar.html, item.html, phnx.cc, details.html, tweet.js(helpers) and added emoji.js to support display of tweets containing unicode emoji
 Modified handling of emoji display and inline thumbnails to allow for display in timeline and details, details only, or never.
 No longer requires restart when changing preference.
-HideAvatars no longer needs app restart and in the process removed item-no-avatar.html
+HideAvatars no longer needs app restart and in the process removed item-no-avatar.html Added a showPanels class in finishAuth-scene.html to always show the avatars of the contribs, regardless of the HideAvatar pref.